 Now when compared to adding a new area rug, buying some colourful throw pillows to brighten up your sofa, installing a new set of blinds, or building a set of new floating shelves to place your objet d’art collections, wall painting can and will totally transform your interior’s feel and mood.

-For instance, with the right colour choice for three of your living room’s walls and a striking complimentary (or contrasting!) colour for the trims, cornices, and fourth wall that serves as the main wall (focal point), the results you’ll get will be more astonishing than any of those furnishings mentioned above.
+For instance, with the right colour choice for three of your living room’s walls and a striking complementary (or contrasting!) colour for the trims, cornices, and fourth wall that serves as the main wall (focal point), the results you’ll get will be more astonishing than any of those furnishings mentioned above.

 You’ll be surprised how a simple paint effect can transform a room’s interior, giving it a pleasantly welcoming ambience.